kyma-project/website/content/blog-posts/2020-01-16-integration-testing-in-k8s/index.md

 We track all our ideas for enhancement as [GitHub issues](https://github.com/kyma-incubator/octopus/issues), so you can easily refer to them for details.

 As an open-source project, we always welcome external contributions.
-So if you only wish, you can help us in many ways:
+If you only wish, you can help us in many ways:

 - [Pick](https://github.com/kyma-incubator/octopus/issues) one of the existing issues, and try to propose a solution for it in a pull request.
 - [Add](https://github.com/kyma-incubator/octopus/issues/new/choose) your own issue with ideas for improving Octopus.